danitandil/api-trainer/README.md

    Moreover, the email cannot be duplicated.
 If it occurs, API throws this message:
      "A trainer with email address juanperez@campgladiator.com already exists."

+Swagger API documentation can be used going to /swagger-ui/index.html